-- 1. Entered and reported in Community Service Contest - 2 Participation in Degree or Obligation Ceremony Conferral. - 3.
-Officers installed in full form. - 4.
-Appointments of all Committee Chairmen which are suggested by State Grange. - 5.
-Committees reporting at regular meetings. - 6.
-Support for Lecturer's Department A. entry in at least one contest. - 8.
-Participation in Youth/Young Adult Program A. Youth /Young Adult Conference/Camp - 9.
-Support of Junior Grange Program. - A. Junior Grange presently operating/ organization of New Junior Grange - B. Participation in at least one program/contest in Junior Program (Several are open to children and grandchildren of Grange members.) - (One must be completed to count) - 10.
-Grange Deaf Awareness Program - A. Contribution to State Grange Deaf Fund - B. Do Program on the subject of deafness or hearing protection. - (both must be completed to count - 11.
-Observance of Grange Month - A. Program - B. Community Citizen Award - C. Exhibit, display, or poster in prominent place (Two of the above must be completed to count) - 13.
-Observance of a Community or Booster Night - 14.
-At least one resolution forwarded for action at State Grange Convention. - 15.
-Representatives at one or more leadership conferences or workshops sponsored by the State Grange, County, or Subordinate Grange. - 16.
-Use of Publicity TV, Radio, Newspapers, Social Media

-CONTEST DATES ARE FROM SEPTEMBER 1, TO AUGUST 31.
-Reports are due to the State Grange office no later than September 10th.
-All Granges qualifying will be recognized with a Gold Star Grange Certificate at the State Grange Convention.
-A scrapbook is not required.
-The entry and report will consist of this form only.
-Send to: Peggy Johnston, Secretary, Michigan State Grange, 404 S. Oak Street, Durand, MI 48429.
+OPTIONAL REQUIREMENTS:

+1. Entered and reported in Community Service Contest

+2 Participation in Degree or Obligation Ceremony Conferral.

+3. Officers installed in full form.

+4. Appointments of all Committee Chairmen which are suggested by State Grange.

+5. Committees reporting at regular meetings.

+6.

+0. A. entry in at least one contest.

+7. Participation in Family Activities Program.

+, · A. List them.

+8. Participation in Youth/Young Adult Program

+0. A. Youth /Young Adult Conference/Camp

+9. Support of Junior Grange Program.

+٦. A. Junior Grange presently operating/

+organization of New Junior Grange

+B. Participation in at least one program/contest in

+Junior Program (Several are open to

+children and grandchildren of Grange

+members.)

+(One must be completed to count)

+10 Grange Deaf Awareness Program

+10. A. Contribution to State Grange Deaf Fund

+B. Do Program on the subject of deafness or

+hearing protection.

+(both must be completed to count

+11 Observance of Grange Month

+11. A. Program

+B. Community Citizen Award

+C. Exhibit, display, or poster in prominent place

+(Two of the above must be completed to count)

+13 Observance of a Community or Booster Night

+At least one resolution forwarded for action at State

+Grange Convention.

+15 Representatives at one or more leadership confer-

+15. ences or workshops sponsored by the State Grange,

+County, or Subordinate Grange.

+16 Use of Publicity - TV, Radio, Newspapers, Social

+10. Media

+CONTEST DATES ARE FROM SEPTEMBER 1,

+TO AUGUST 31.
+Reports are due to the State Grange

+office no later than September 10th.
+All Granges quali-

+fying will be recognized with a Gold Star Grange Certifi-

+cate at the State Grange Convention.
+A scrapbook is not

+required.
+The entry and report will consist of this form

+only.
+Send to: Peggy Johnston, Secretary, Michigan State

+~ j

+Grange, 404 S. Oak Street, Durand, MI 48429.

+LECTURER

-LECTURER Jackie Bishop Lecturer 479 Tuscany Drive, Portage, MI 49024 Tel: 269-365-0401 E-mail: jacqueline bishop@hotmail.com
+Jackie Bishop Lecturer 479 Tuscany Drive, Portage, MI 49024 Tel: 269-365-0401

+E-mail: jacqueline_bishop@hotmail.com

-\Rightarrow It's your turn
+⇒ It's your turn